Vladislav Baboglo

-Vladislav Baboglo (Владислав Віталійович Бабогло; born 14 November 1998) is a Moldovan professional footballer of Gagauz descent who plays for Ukrainian Premier League club Karpaty Lviv.
-A former youth international for Ukraine, he plays for the Moldova national team.
+Vladislav Baboglo (Владислав Віталійович Бабогло; born 14 November 1998) is a Moldovan professional footballer who plays for Ukrainian Premier League club Karpaty Lviv.
+A former youth international for Ukraine, he plays for and captains the Moldova national team.

 Club career

 Born in Gagauzia, Moldova, at 4 years of age Baboglo along with his parents moved to Odesa.
 At 5 he joined the Chornomorets sports school where among his first coaches was former Soviet and Ukrainian striker Viktor Sakhno.

 He made his Ukrainian Premier League debut for FC Oleksandriya on 17 February 2018 in a game against FC Stal Kamianske.

 International career

 In May 2013 Baboglo played for the Ukraine U17 team in a UEFA Development Tournament which took place in Minsk.
 He won the Valeriy Lobanovskyi Memorial Tournament in 2019 with the Ukraine U21 team and played in 2021 UEFA European Under-21 Championship qualification, scoring a goal against Northern Ireland.

 In March 2023 Baboglo was called up to Moldova national football team, but he wasn't able to leave Ukraine.
 He made his debut for Moldova on 17 June 2023 in a 2–0 loss to Albania in UEFA Euro 2024 qualifying.
 Three days later he scored the winning goal in a 3–2 win over Poland.